zxdy/db_compare/README.md

 3. thanks more to ruby, it makes possible to create dynamic class according to the table name which need to be compare, so all i need to do is just write them into config file.

-so this script helps me to make sure the data integration bewteen database , and i don't have to write huge amount of sql to sync up.
+so this script helps me to make sure the data integration bewteen databases , and i don't have to write huge amount of sql to sync up.

 but the limitation is also obvious , the tables should have similar structure and some same columns, so that it can process in one time.

-just as i commented in the header, this is just demo for basic usage, it need more enhancement to be a common data base compare tool
+just as i commented in the header, this is just demo for basic usage, it needs more enhancement to be a common data base compare tool.